Unitary patent & Unified Patent Court

 The new system (UP & UPC) will come into force when at least 13 participating member states, including France, Germany and the UK have ratified the Agreement.

-The date of entry into force of the Unified Patent Court agreement is estimated to be towards the end of 2022.
+The date of entry into force of the Unified Patent Court agreement is estimated to be on April 1st 2023.
 The precise date depends on when Germany ratifies the UPC Agreement.
 Ratification is expected once those preparations are sufficiently advanced.

 So far, 16 states have deposited their instruments of ratification: Austria (06.08.2013), France (14.03.2014), Sweden (05.06.2014), Belgium (06.06.2014), Denmark (20.06.2014), Malta (09.12.2014), Luxembourg (22.05.2015), Portugal (28.08.2015), Finland (19.01.2016), Bulgaria (03.06.2016), The Netherlands (14.09.2016), Italy (10.02.2017), Estonia (01.08.2017), Lithuania (24.08.2017), Latvia (11.01.2018), and Slovenia (15.10.2021).